The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Conclusion

-A secondary inference is that this may explain the success of isotropic functions in providing better effective-ideal alignment than anisotropic forms \cite{Bird2025b}; additionally, the affine-like solution appears to be functionally similar to isotropic-tanh \cite{Bird2025a}.
-This may also relate to the \textit{App.}~\ref{App:ParameterisedNormalisation}, which encourages decomposing normalisers into two composable aspects: parameterised scalings and activation functions.
+Results may also explain isotropic functions' success by providing better effective-ideal alignment than anisotropic forms \citep{Bird2025b}; additionally, the affine-like solution appears to be functionally similar to isotropic-tanh \citep{Bird2025a} --- supporting the unification argued in \textit{App.}~\ref{App:ParameterisedNormalisation}, encouraging normaliser decomposition parameterised scalings and maps equating to activation functions.
+This situates modern normalisers as geometric operators above statistical ones in analyses, such as reweighting LayerNorm's mean to an extreme one-hot weighted statistic with no geometric consequence.

-Although unorthodox, this situates modern normalisers \cite{Ba2016, Zhang2019} as geometric operators above statistical ones in analyses.
-Geometrical implications include, but are not limited to, considering these normalisers as activation function maps that irreversibly reduce representational degrees of freedom.
-Similarly, Layernorm's mean can be reweighted to be one-hot with no geometric consequences (except in the case of distinguished direction \cite{Elhage2022, Bird2025c, Bird2025b} interactions), indicating how statistics per-sample over the interdependent width-wise neurons are a nuanced matter.
-Unifying modern normalisers with activation functions can also recast functions such as RMSNorm as analogous to hyperspherical networks at intermediate layers.
-Hence, considering this normaliser–activation unification can undermine this tenuous but persistent categorical distinction in these often disparately considered operations.
-Therefore, their mechanistic efficacy may be better considered separately as these two maps, through which activation function theory could be unified.

-The remaining appendices further develop this theory for various other maps, demonstrating the limits of the approximations that underpin the approach.
-A new form of convolution, with inbuilt normalisation, termed ``PatchNorm'', is derived and developed, representing a new approach to normalisation that is not compositional but inseparable from convolution.
-Its discussion and results also elucidate the extent of approximations made for the theory.
-Additionally, both residual and attention divergences are outlined, with speculation that the lack of normalisation in attention may offer weak but circumstantial evidence for the theory overall.
+Appendix \ref{App:Generalisations} develops the theory for various other maps, demonstrating the limits of the approximations that underpin the approach.
+Importantly, a novel form of convolution, with in-built normalisation, termed ``\textbf{PatchNorm}'', which is derived and tested.
+This functional form \textit{family} represents a unique non-compositional approach to normalisation that is inseparable from convolution.
+Both residual and attention divergences are also outlined, with speculation that attention's lack of normalisation may offer weak, but circumstantial evidence, for the theory overall.
+Future work could investigate the relation to the optimiser choice.
+The ramifications of rescaling by running statistics on \textit{representation} updates could be further studied, such as ADAM's element-wise rescaling \citep{Kingma2017}.
+Rescalings by statistical estimates do result in some deflection to the \textit{parameter's} steepest-descent path per batch, but implications for \textit{representation} deflection remain unclear, especially cumulatively.
+Nevertheless, results using ADAM show that the proposed considerations still yield improvement.